learn-co-curriculum/react-hooks-use-ref/README.md

 - Access the same data across renders
 - Not re-render the component when saving this data

-`useRef` is a good tool for the job.
+`useRef` is a good tool for the job of storing the previous price.
 Here's how we'd use it:

 ```js
 import React, { useEffect, useRef, useState } from "react";